iacchus/svg-treeoflife/README.md

 .sphere-middletext    | Text on center for all spheres alike.
 .sphere-bottom        | Text on bottom for all spheres alike.
 .path-rects           | *num* from 1 to 22.
 Rectangle [num] `<rect>` element.
 .path[num]-elements   | All elements of each path: rectangle and text.
-.path-text |
+.path-text            | Text only of all paths alike.

 #### CLASSES